Minimizing False-Positive Attributions in Explanations of Non-Linear Models: PatternLocal

-\paragraph{(4) Feasibility and dimensionality.} PatternLocal requires access to the training data $\mathcal{D}$ and assumes that a sufficient number of samples lie in the neighborhood of $\mathbf{x}_\star$.
-To make this feasible, it operates in the same simplified space defined by $\mathbf{h}_{\mathbf{x_\star}}$ as in \cref{eq:lime_full}, which not only aligns the explanation with the surrogate but also drastically reduces the dimensionality and the number of samples required.
-Nevertheless, the regression can still become ill-posed in sparse or high-dimensional settings.
-To ensure stability, we include a regularization $Q$.
+\textbf{(4) Feasibility and dimensionality.} {PatternLocal} assumes sufficient local samples near $\mathbf{x}_\star$ and operates in the simplified space defined by $\mathbf{h}_{\mathbf{x_\star}}$, which aligns with \cref{eq:lime_full} and reduces the dimensionality.
+To maintain stability in sparse or high-dimensional settings, the regression includes a regularization term $Q$.